 Ingredients

-When it comes to chocolate, there are three main types you can use:
+When it come to chocolate, main types you can use are:

-- Milk Chocolate: This type is sweeter and creamier, making it a popular choice for a more indulgent experience.
-If you want a crowd-pleaser, milk chocolate is a solid option.
+- Milk Chocolate: It's sweeter and creamier, so a lot of folks love it.
+If you want everyone smiling, milk chocolate is a safe pick.

 Tools and Equipment Needed